Swansea Pals: Training

-On arrival at Rhyl the battalion was still only partially uniformed and equipped, but shortages were slowly filled and training advanced (the battalion brought in two civilian Physical training instructors from Swansea).
+On arrival at Rhyl the battalion was still only partially uniformed and equipped, but shortages were slowly filled and training advanced (the battalion brought in two civilian physical training instructors from Swansea).
 In April 1915 129th Bde and 43rd Division were renumbered as 114th Brigade and 38th (Welsh) Division respectively.
 By then the WNEC's over-ambitious plan to raise a complete Welsh Army Corps had been abandoned, and the 38th was the only Welsh 'Kitchener' division formed.
 In May 1915 Lt-Col Benson reported to Swansea Council that the strength of the 14th Welsh was 39 officers and 1144 ORs, still 200 short of its establishment, and urged them to continue their recruitment efforts.
 By the summer of 1915 battalion training and selection of specialists such as signallers was proceeding well, but with units scattered across North Wales there was no opportunity for divisional training.
 However, in August 1915 38th (W) Division began to concentrate around Winchester where it trained for open warfare on the Hampshire downland, leaving trench warfare to be learned when the troops reached the theatre of war.
 14th Welsh were accommodated in tents at Morn Hill Camp on Magdalen Hill Down.
 Training with modern service rifles began for 14th Welsh in mid-September and men of the battalion carried out their musketry courses at Chilcomb Range and Rollestone Camp from 21 October.
-On 6 November 38th (W) Division was warned for service with the British Expeditionary Force (BEF) on the Western Front.
+On 6 November 38 (W) Division was warned for service with the British Expeditionary Force (BEF) on the Western Front.
 Two days later 14th Welsh moved to Hamilton Camp, Salisbury, in order to complete the musketry courses, and mobilisation was completed.

 Lieutenant-Col Benson was one of nine battalion COs in 38th (W) Division (all previously retired officers – 'dug-outs') who were replaced by younger men before the division went overseas.
-He was succeeded on 1 December by Maj Leonard King, from 7th Middlesex Regiment, a pre-war Territorial Force (TF) unit, who was promoted to Lt-Col. Major John Hayes (formerly of the 3rd Dragoon Guards and later of the Shropshire Yeomanry (TF)) arrived to serve as second-in-command.
+He was succeeded on 1 December by Maj Leonard King, from the 7th Middlesex Regiment, a pre-war Territorial Force (TF) unit, who was promoted to Lt-Col. Major John Hayes (formerly of the 3rd Dragoon Guards and later of the Shropshire Yeomanry (TF)) arrived to serve as second-in-command.